Daudi-Daniel/html-week-2/1 week.md

 ## HTML

-introduction and case studies of diffent methods of working with html
+Introduction and case studies of diffent methods of working with html

 ## CSS

-instroduced styling in CSS
+Introduced styling in CSS